frsrgrrw/slides/slides.md

 * Novelty search for software improvement of a SLAM system, López-López et al., [[9]][slam]
 <div class="fragment" />
-  * <!-- .element: class="fragment" --> GI system to improve both functional and non-funcitonal properties of a SLAM system
+  * <!-- .element: class="fragment" --> GI system to improve both functional and non-functional properties of a SLAM system
-  * <!-- .element: class="fragment" --> realtive success with improvements of 226.3% and 12.5% being made for the functional (accuracy) and non-functional (speed) properties, respectively.
+  * <!-- .element: class="fragment" --> realtive success with improvements of 26.3% and 12.5% being made for the functional (accuracy) and non-functional (speed) properties, respectively.

 [slam]: #/12